 It shows you how to refurbish metal garden chairs in less than one day.
 Taking them about 2 hours to get their chairs looking as good as new.

-The Home Repair Tutor advises you start by scraping the old metal paint with a wire brush and finish off with a random orbital sander to smooth out the surface.
+The Home Repair Tutor advises you to start by scraping the old metal paint with a wire brush and finish off with a random orbital sander to smooth out the surface.

 After the sanding, they wash down the chair with warm soapy water and a sponge.
 Let the chair dry and onto the painting, where they’ve also opted for Rust-Oleum and their Oil Rubbed Bronze with Primer.